Masters of Tradition — The World at a Standstill

 Kamikoto’s 19-Step Practice

-Each Kamikoto knife goes through a rigorous 19-step progress that takes several years from start to finish to complete.
+Each Kamikoto knife goes through a rigorous 19-step process that takes several years from start to finish to complete.
 With more than 100 years of experience between them, our expert bladesmiths forge and shape raw steel into hardy blades, polishing and sharpening them to an excruciatingly fine edge.
 Each blade is individually inspected before it leaves the forge, ensuring that every single Kamikoto knife stays true to the Japanese legacy of crafting single-bevel Japanese steel knives of an exceptional quality.
 Kamikoto knives are a study in skill; you feel the spirit of the craft in every piece.

 Fully versed in traditional blade-making practices, Kamikoto's blades are handmade by a select group of experienced craftsmen in Niigata, Japan, where blacksmithing can be traced back to before the Edo period, as well as in Yanjiang, China – a town with over 1,000 years of knife and sword making heritage.
 Today, Yanjiang is the leading center of Japanese-style knife forging, polishing and balancing – where the Japanese legacy is preserved, and carried on, with reverence for the skill of the knifesmiths who evolved this craft centuries ago.